simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_correlation_matrix_cruise_track.rst

     :Parameters:
         **cruise: string**
             The official cruise name.
 If applicable, you may also use cruise "nickname" ('Diel', 'Gradients_1' ...).
 A full list of cruise names can be retrieved using `cruise`_ method.

-..COMMENT: The above 'cruise' link is not working.

         **targetTables: list of string**
             Table names of the target datasets to be matched with the source data.
 Note source dataset can be matched with multiple target datasets.
 A full list of table names can be found in :ref:`Catalog`.